VeamInc/veam-it/README.md

 <br>
 We have generated many apps for YouTubers and have a proven track record of monthly subscription
 <br>
-You can develop a no-code app-generating application by following the steps described below
+You can develop a no-code app-generating app by following the steps described below
 </p>
 <br>
 <br>